gomson/vicsydev/calling_virtual_dom.md

 posted March 1st 2017, 2:00 am

 ### preramble
-The virtual DOM implementation described in [previous](https://github.com/codr4life/vicsydev/blob/master/virtual_dom.md) [posts](https://github.com/codr4life/vicsydev/blob/master/syncing_virtual_dom.md) is 2/3 feature complete, the only missing piece of the puzzle is callbacks.
+The virtual DOM implementation described in [previous](https://github.com/codr4life/vicsydev/blob/master/virtual_dom.md) [posts](https://github.com/codr4life/vicsydev/blob/master/syncing_virtual_dom.md) is almost ready for prime time, the only missing piece of the puzzle is callbacks.

 ### piggy-backing
 Piggy-backing modifications from the browser on the next request made to the server is a solid approach from my experience.
 I have yet to run into a case where the reason the server is interested in updates isn't tied to a callback being executed.
 Inputs are automatically hooked up to log their modifications.
 A minimal run-time is included to simplify the generated code; this script has to be included in dynamic documents, how that happens is up to user code.